wttech/bobcat/README.md

     * written in Java with Guice,
     * provides set of libraries and helpers,
     * enforces Page Object pattern,
-    * supports both JUnit and Cucumber,
+    * supports both JUnit and Cucumber.
   * Stable
     * provides set of Archetypes for project setup,
     * unaffectedly supports Continous Integration environments,
-    * comes together with good practices,
+    * comes together with good practices.
   * Scalable
     * allows parallel execution both Junit and Cucumber tests,
     * supports testing on different levels (Integration, Staging, SIT...),
-    * integrates with majority of test clouds (Sauce Labs, Cross Browser Testing, Browser Stack...),
+    * integrates with majority of test clouds (Sauce Labs, Cross Browser Testing, Browser Stack...).

 ## What tools does Bobcat consist of?

 #### In Bobcat we combine many tools:
 * Selenium to enable testing on web browsers,
 * Appium to enable testing on mobile devices,
-* Cucumber JVM to enable BDD style of developing tests,
+* Cucumber JVM to simplify test automation in BDD,
 * ChromeDriver to enable testing on Chrome browser,
 * IEDriver to enable testing on IE browser.